-The Tax Cuts and Jobs Act of 2017 increases the AMT exemption amounts and raises the phaseout thresholds.
-It also permanently indexes the exemptions for inflation.
-Today, with these changes from the new tax law, the AMT will primarily effect high-income households, as it was originally intended.
-Under the new tax law, the following may increase your risk of triggering the AMT:
+The Tax Cuts and Jobs Act of 2017 increased the AMT exemption amounts and raised the phaseout thresholds.
+It also permanently indexed the exemptions for inflation.
+Today, with these changes from the recent tax law, the AMT will primarily effect high-income households, as it was originally intended.
+Under the recent tax law, the following may increase your risk of triggering the AMT:

-- High income;
+- · High income;

 - Interest income from private activity bonds;

 - Large capital gain;

 - The exercising of Incentive Stock Options (ISOs);

 - Claiming the standard deduction.

 Under the AMT, individuals are taxed at rates of 26% and 28% on the amount of taxable income above the exemption amounts.
-In 2018, the exemption amounts are \$70,300 for single filers, \$109,400 for married couples filing jointly, and \$54,700 for married couples filing separately.
+In 2019, the exemption amounts are \$71,700 for single filers, \$111,700 for married couples filing jointly, and \$55,850 for married couples filing separately.
 Consult with us to determine if the AMT will affect you.